lavinog/GCE-7days2die/README.md

 ```
 *Note, you can exit byobu with ctrl-a,d*

+You can toggle the launch of Byobu at login with:
+  'byobu-disable' and 'byobu-enable'

 #### Download and run installer
 Use the following to download the repository and extract
 ```